Posted March 20th, 2020 at 6:06 pm by Dan Musick

 We are entering uncharted waters.
 However, keep in mind that God is providing opportunities to reveal His character in us to an unbelieving world.
 Look for ways to be different for Christ’s glory during COVID-19.

 One of our core values is that we love others.
 In our current situation, by reducing the risk of contracting the coronavirus we protect our customers and employees.

 1. We are currently restricting local pickups and having customers order online.
 Afterward, we set products in the lobby and lock the door.

 2. Keep everyone away from each other and customers by keeping employees at home as much as is possible.
 By Wednesday, I expect to have only four people here to maintain essential operations.

 We recommend that all employees check their temperatures every morning before eating or drinking anything.
 We also ask that wives or housemates check theirs daily as well.
 Do not come to work if your temperature is rising, this may indicate that you have the COVID-19 Coronavirus.

 If one of us comes down with the virus, or if someone enters the building with the virus, we shut down the business for two days for a deep clean.
-Consequently, we do this with disinfected wipes, cleaning sprays, gloves, and an N95 mask, or we contract out the work.
+We do this with disinfected wipes, cleaning sprays, gloves, and an N95 mask, or we contract out the work.